Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Inference

 wpa1 for some constant $c>0$ and where $\widehat\Sigma = \mathbf Z^T \mathbf Z/n$. \end{lem} The previous result shows that a modified version of the so called \textit{compatibility condition}, see \textit{e.g.} \cite{buhlmann2011}, is satisfied with high probability.
 Note that such conditions are required in the high-dimensional estimation context in order to relax the requirement of non-zero eigenvalues of associated estimated matrices.
-The following assumption provides more details about the choice of regularization parameters and imposes conditions on the underlying sparsity. \begin{assA} (i) It holds $\lambda\sim \log(q)/\sqrt{n}$, $\lambda_j\sim \sqrt{\log(q)/n}$, and $\lambda_j^M\sim \log(q)/\sqrt{n}$ uniformly in $j$. (ii) It holds $\|M\|_\infty=O(1)$, $\EE \big[\max(1,|X^T\beta^0|^2)\|M^T\Sigma^{-1} Z\|_\infty^2\big]=O(\log(p))$ and $\EE[ U^2|Z]\leq \sigma^2$ for a constant $\sigma>0$. (iii) Assume $s_M\sqrt{s_{\max}}\max( s_{\max}^M,\|\beta^0\|_1)=O\big(\sqrt{\log(q)}\big)$ and
+The following assumption provides more details about the choice of regularization parameters and imposes conditions on the underlying sparsity. \begin{assA} (i) It holds $\lambda\sim \log(q)/\sqrt{n}$, $\lambda_j^{\Theta}\sim \sqrt{\log(q)/n}$, and $\lambda_j^M\sim \log(q)/\sqrt{n}$ uniformly in $j$. (ii) It holds $\|M\|_\infty=O(1)$, $\EE \big[\max(1,|X^T\beta^0|^2)\|M^T\Sigma^{-1} Z\|_\infty^2\big]=O(\log(p))$ and $\EE[ U^2|Z]\leq \sigma^2<\infty$ for a constant $\sigma>0$. (iii) Assume $s_M\sqrt{s_{\max}}\max( s_{\max}^M,\|\beta^0\|_1)=O\big(\sqrt{\log(q)}\big)$ and

-\end{assA} Assumption \ref{A:M} $(i)$ specifies the rate of the tuning parameters $\lambda$ used for the plug-in Lasso and $\lambda_j$, $\lambda_j^M$ used for the nodewise Lasso estimators.
+\end{assA} Assumption \ref{A:M} $(i)$ specifies the rate of the tuning parameters $\lambda$ used for the plug-in Lasso and $\lambda_j^{\Theta}$, $\lambda_j^M$ used for the nodewise Lasso estimators.
 The rate of the regularization parameters $\lambda$ and $\lambda_j^M$ is larger by $\sqrt{\log(q)}$ than the common choices of it, which is due to the additional estimation step that is involved for our initial IV Lasso estimator.
-Assumption \ref{A:M} $(ii)$ imposes upper bounds on the maximal element (in absolute value) of $M$ and $M^T\Sigma^{-1} M$, and the conditional variance of $U$ given $Z$.
+Assumption \ref{A:M} $(ii)$ imposes upper bounds on the maximal element (in absolute value) of $M$ and $M^T\Sigma^{-1} M$, and the conditional variance of $U$ given $Z$, which is standard in the literature and is a mild restriction on the heteroscedasticity of the model.
 Assumption \ref{A:M} $(iii)$ imposes sparsity restrictions which we require in order to obtain our inference results.
-In particular, condition \eqref{spars:rate:cond} implies $\log(p)/\sqrt{n} = o(1)$.
+Specifically, this assumption restricts the sparsity of $\beta_0$ (captured by $s_0$) in relation to the sparsity of $M$ (captured by $s_M$).
+Finally, condition \eqref{spars:rate:cond} implies $\log(p)/\sqrt{n} = o(1)$.

 For the next assumption, recall that $ \gamma_j:= \argmin_{\gamma\in\mathbb{R}^{p-1}}\|(\Theta^{1/2}M)_j - (\Theta^{1/2} M)_{-j}\gamma\|_2^2$ for $1\leq j\leq p$.
 Introduce a vector $\Gamma_j:=(\Gamma_{kj})_{k=1}^p$ with $\Gamma_{kj}=-\gamma_{kj}$ for $k\neq j$ and $1$ otherwise, where $\gamma_{kj}$ is the $k$--th entry of $\gamma_j$. \begin{assA} (i) $\EE \max_{1\leq j\leq p}|(\Theta M\Gamma_j)^TZX^T\Gamma_j|^2=O(\log(p))$ and $\EE\|M^T\Theta ZX^T\Gamma_j\|_\infty^2=O(\log(p))$ for all $1\leq j\leq p$. (ii) It holds $\EE \max_{1\leq j\leq p}\|(\Theta M\Gamma_j)^TZ\|_2^4=O(\log(p)^2)$ and further, $\EE \|\Gamma_j^T M^T\Theta Z Z^T\Theta M\|_\infty^2=O(\log(p))$ for all $1\leq j\leq p$. \end{assA} Assumption \ref{A:M:tech} $(i)$ imposes upper bounds on moments associated to $ZX^T$ while Assumption \ref{A:M:tech} $(ii)$ imposes mild rate conditions on moments of $ZZ^T$.
 Note that the logarithmic rates in Assumption \ref{A:M:tech} can be replaced by other powers of logarithms to allow for more heavy tailed variables.
 This would require slight changes in our constraints on the growth of dimension parameters $p$ and $q$ and somewhat more restrictive sparsity constraints.